streamdata-gallery-organizations/aws-key-management-service/apis.md

 ---
 name: Streadata.io API Gallery - AWS Key Management Service
-description: This is a repository of  APIs, self-contained as a Github repository, with HTML and YAML representations of the APIs and their surrounding operations.
+description: This is a repository of aws key management service APIs, self-contained as a Github repository, with HTML and YAML representations of the APIs and their surrounding operations.
 image: http://template.streamdata.gallery/assets/aws-key-management-service.png
 created: "2018-02-24"
-modified: "2018-05-20"
+modified: "2018-05-24"
 url: http://aws-key-management-service.streamdata.gallery/apis.json
 specificationVersion: "0.14"
 apis: []